Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write the script that set the permission
+ Create a script that allows owner and group owner and users